 - He is in the process of declaring insolvency and his application is pending.

-- He has been convicted by a court of any offence, which may involve immoral behaviour or other, and is imprisoned for at least six months.
+- He has been convicted by a court of any offence (whether or not involving moral turpitude) and has been imprisoned for at least six months.
 However, if a person has been convicted of any offence and has served a period of seven years or more, he shall not be eligible to be appointed as a director in any company.

-- If an order has been passed disqualifying his appointment as a director by a court or Tribunal.
+- If an order has been passed disqualifying him of being appointed as a director by a court or Tribunal.

 - He has not paid any calls with respect to any shares of the company held by him, whether alone or jointly with others, and a period of six months has elapsed from the last day fixed for the payment of the call.